CCL/Mellon Foundation Seminar in Curatorial Practice

 SUPPORT

 CCL is grateful to its generous funders who make the CCL/Mellon Foundation Seminar in Curatorial Practice possible, including the Board of Trustees and CCL Alumni.
-Lead support for the CCL/Mellon Seminar is provided by the Mellon Foundation, Bloomberg Philanthropies, Ford Foundation, Agnes Gund, Barbara and Amos Hostetter, and Susan and Charles Sawyers.
-Major support is provided by Charina Endowment Fund, Helen Frankenthaler Foundation, Anne Goldrach, The Hearst Foundations, Leon Levy Foundation, Neubauer Family Foundation, Emily Pulitzer, Teiger Foundation, Terra Foundation for American Art, Thomas and Alice Tisch, and Alice L. Walton Foundation.
+Lead support for the CCL/Mellon Seminar is provided by the Mellon Foundation, Bloomberg Philanthropies, Ford Foundation, Agnes Gund, Barbara and Amos Hostetter, Susan and Charles Sawyers, and Thomas and Alice Tisch.
+Major support is provided by Charina Endowment Fund, Helen Frankenthaler Foundation, The Hearst Foundations, Leon Levy Foundation, Marnie Pillsbury, Emily Pulitzer, Teiger Foundation, Terra Foundation for American Art, and Alice L. Walton Foundation.

 The CCL/Mellon Foundation Seminar is supported in part by public funds from the New York City Department of Cultural Affairs in partnership with the City Council; and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.